-In 2012, Bougainville Copper prepared an OMS (order of magnitude study) to evaluate the technical and financial viability of re-opening the Panguna mine.
-As part of the OMS a revised Mineral Resource was estimated in accordance with the JORC code (2004).
-The 2012 Mineral Resource was estimated using geological, mine planning and production data archived in 1989.
-The archived data sets (including 80,778m of diamond drilling, 4700m of underground sampling and production blast hole sampling) were reviewed and validated by Rio Tinto and ex Bougainville Copper staff.
+In 2008, Bougainville Copper prepared an Order of Magnitude Study (OMS) to evaluate the technical and financial viability of re-opening the Panguna mine.
+As part of the OMS a Joint Ore Reserves Committee (JORC) compliant mineral resource estimate was completed.
+The 2011 mineral resource has been estimated using geological, mine planning and production data archived in 1989.
+The archived data sets were reviewed and validated by Rio Tinto and former Bougainville Copper staff during 2011.
+No additional data was collected as part of the OMS.